-The principal legislation concerning the protection and use of personal information is listed below and all agencies signed up to the Dorset Information Sharing Charter have agreed to comply:
+The principal legislation concerning the protection and use of personal information is listed below and agencies signed up to the DISC have agreed to comply with:

 - Data Protection Act 1998

 - Common Law Duty of Confidentiality

 - Human Rights Act 1998

-- General Data Protection Regulation
+- GDPR

 - Data Protection Act 2018

-The following are some of the relevant legislation that facilitates the lawful sharing of information.
-This is not an exhaustive list and some further guidance specific to safeguarding is listed below:
+Other legislation that facilitates the lawful sharing of information is listed below:

-The Safeguarding Vulnerable Groups Act 2006 - was passed to help avoid harm, or the risk of harm, by preventing people who are deemed unsuitable to work with children and vulnerable adults, from gaining access to them through their work.
+The Safeguarding Vulnerable Groups Act 2006 - was passed to help avoid harm, or the risk of harm, by preventing people who are deemed unsuitable to work with children and adults, from gaining access to them through their work.
 Regulated activity providers (employers or volunteer managers of people working in regulated activity) and personnel suppliers have a legal duty to refer to DBS where the following two conditions apply.
 Both must be met.
-The two conditions which must both be met are -

-- permission to engage in regulated activity with children and/ or vulnerable adults is withdrawn or the person is moved to an area of work that is not regulated. - it is thought the person has carried out one of the following - an action or inaction has harmed or put them at risk of harm - > there has been no relevant conduct but the risk of harm still exists. - > or the person has been cautioned or convicted of a relevant offence (automatic barring).
+- permission to engage in regulated activity with children and/ or adults is withdrawn or the person is moved to an area of work that is not regulated. - it is thought the person has carried out one of the following - an action or inaction has harmed or put them at risk of harm. - there has been no relevant conduct but the risk of harm still exists. - or the person has been cautioned or convicted of a relevant offence (automatic barring).

-Mental Capacity Act 2005 - this Act is designed to protect and empower individuals who may lack the mental capacity to make their own decisions about their care and treatment.
+Mental Capacity Act 2005 - this Act is designed to protect and empower adults who may lack the mental capacity to make their own decisions about their care and treatment.

 Care Act 2014 - in the past, there have been instances where the withholding of information has prevented organisations being fully able to understand what 'went wrong' and so has hindered them identifying, to the best of their ability, the lessons to be applied to prevent or reduce the risks of such cases reoccurring.
-If someone knows that abuse or neglect is happening they must act upon that knowledge, not wait to be asked for information.
+If someone knows that abuse or neglect is happening they must act upon that knowledge, not wait to be asked.